This post may contain affiliate links. Please read our disclosure policy.

 According to the TODAY show, “For many kids, going up a slide is a challenge and risk: Can my body do this?
 Young kids are testing personal limits because their bodies keep changing.
 Once they can figure out their limit, they stay within it.
 Climbing up a slide is a way of experimenting.”
 It develops large motor skills, spatial awareness, muscle development, and more.

 At home, we allow it and even encourage it.
-They race up, they crawl up, they sprint up… it is a great workout & they love it.
+They race up, they crawl up, they sprint up— It’s a great workout, and they love it.

 9. Obstacle Course

-My brother & I used to have obstacle courses constantly!
-We made courses inside (jump on the trail of pillows, run upstairs, slide back down, etc…) and we made courses outside.
+My brother & I used to create obstacle courses constantly!
+We created courses inside (jump on the trail of pillows, run upstairs, slide back down, etc.), and we also created courses outside.

-Now our kids do the same thing.
-They love to watch sports shows & relay shows, so having our own course at home is a must. 😉 We just make up the new rules each time we play.
+Now, our kids do the same thing.
+They love to watch sports shows, relay-type game shows, and Ninja Warrior-type shows, as well as relay shows, so having our own course at home is a must.
+We make up the new rules each time we play.

-(Example: “Swing 3 times on the swing.
+Example: “Swing 3 times on the swing.
 Run to the slide and run up it.
-Grab a leaf and slide back down” , etc…)
+Grab a leaf and slide back down”.)

 10. Red Rover.

 This game is great for our family of six.
-We usually let just one person go at a time, while the rest of us line up and wait to stop that person.
-“An unbreakable bond… family”
+We usually let just one person go at a time while the rest of us line up and wait to stop that person.
+(The little lesson in this one, too: “Family is an unbreakable bond.”)

 Now it’s your turn!
 What can you do outside to get your family moving & having fun at the same time?